 Step 4: The cycle is complete - flea hatches (Day 26)

-The key steps to getting rid of fleas for good are as follows.
-Of course, you could call a professional exterminator, but with a bit of perseverance you could achieve the same results for a lot less money.
+Once you have taken care of the bites, it is time to take care of the culprits.
+Of course, you could call a professional exterminator, but with a bit of perseverance, you could achieve the same results for a lot less money.